THEWHITEBOY503/cFTPservices/README.md

 Be active in the Discord server.
 Taso is in the server.
 Every 2 levels, you get an extra GB of storage.

 ### The signing up process
-Once you are in the server and you ask to join cFTP services, I'll DM you some questions and stuff and if I think you are worthy of my FTP server (which I probably will, fear not) I will ask you to provide me with a username and password.
-I advise you use a password different and not relating to the password you use for everything (if you're that type of person).
+Once you are in the server and you ask to join cFTP services, I'll DM you some questions and stuff and if I think you are worthy of my FTP server (Which I probably will, fear not) I will ask you to provide me with a username and password.
+I advise you use a password different and not relating to the password you use for everything (If you're that type of person).

 ### Joining the server
 The link for joining is at the top of the page.
 Or you can just go [here](https://discord.gg/5BP5UnT) if you don't feel like scrolling up